WyriHaximus/ReactGuzzle/README.md

 ReactPHP HttpClient Adapter for Guzzle4, for Guzzle5 check [ReactGuzzleRing](https://github.com/WyriHaximus/ReactGuzzleRing) and Guzzle6 check [react-guzzle-psr7](https://github.com/WyriHaximus/react-guzzle-psr7)

-## Current state ##

-This adapter is in active development and is subject to change at any given time.
-Untill 0.1.0 is tagged, use with caution!

 ## Installation ##

 To install via [Composer](http://getcomposer.org/), use the command below, it will automatically detect the latest version and bind it with `~`.